rhlmallik92/rhlmallik92.github.io/research-projects.md

 ## Isolated DC-DC Topologies (QAB)
 ![System Diagram](/assets/images/System_diagram.png)
 *Figure 1: Control architecture and system-level diagram of the modular converter system.*
 During my research at the **University of Texas at Austin** and **University of Washington**, I developed control for a novel modular power conversion architecture using a Quadruple Active Bridge (QAB) topology to interface PV sources with medium-voltage (13.2kV) grids.
-This system utilizes three single-phase inverters on the secondary side, series-connected to achieve medium-voltage operation while maintaining high-frequency galvanic isolation through planar transformers.
-By strategically interleaving the inverter stages, 120 Hz power ripples are naturally canceled at the common primary DC link, eliminating the need for bulky, low-reliability electrolytic capacitors

 ### Decentralized Control of Series-Connected Modules
 * **Unified Control:** Designed an architecture for simultaneous MPPT, DC-link regulation, and AC-side power control.